thieuan/SM/VOC.md

 - Increase the maximum number of apps, action from 10 to 15 (Recommend to use 10 for better user experience)
 <h3>3.0.1</h3>
 - Fix FCs related to Adaptive Icon
-- Fix FCs related to marshall network image
+<br>- Fix FCs related to marshall network image
-- Support devices without gl 2.0
+<br>- Support devices without gl 2.0